Krixium/8006-assign2/README.md

     run.sh - Main script that sets up the firewall.
 Ensure that files in the settings folder are configured before running. wipe.sh - Compelely clears all firewall rules and sets all default policies to ACCEPT

+	tests/run_all.sh - Runs all tests in the folder(except for itself) and puts the logs into an output folder.

 ## Settings

     settings/blocked_ports.txt - Used for testing only.
 Contains a list of blocked tcp and udp ports.